SJRnhqh/LaziTex/README.md

 ## 📄 License

-MIT License - Feel free to use, modify, and share.
+Apache License 2.0 - Includes explicit patent grants to protect developers and users.

 See [LICENSE](LICENSE) file for details.